SilverIce/JContainers/README.md

 1. Run `git submodule update --init --recursive` so that all dependencies like Jannson, Google Test and etc. get downloaded and linked to the correct revisions.
 2. Run the JContainer's `tools\build_boost.bat` file.
 It should manage to download, unpack, bootstrap and build the neccessary libraries from Boost (version 1.67 currently).
+If you encounter boost linking errors later on, you can attempt to specify the msvc version when running the batch file, e.g. `tools\build_boost.bat vc141`.
 3. Run also the `tools\merge_skse.bat` file.
 It should extract the stripped down and bundled SKSE64 and SKSE VR distributions into the local source tree.
 4. Open the `JContainers.sln` file with Visual Studio and Rebuild the whole solution.
 It will take